 Your nonprofit benefits from online fundraising as well.
 Online fundraising allows you to:

-- Receive immediate feedback on your marketing efforts.
+• Receive immediate feedback on your marketing efforts.
 Online fundraising technology allows your nonprofit to better understand which marketing campaigns effectively drive donations and where there’s room for improvement.

-- Capture donor information in your donor database.
+• Capture donor information in your donor database.
 When donors give online, you can capture their personal information and save it to your donor database.
 You can then leverage this information to build relationships with these donors and encourage future donations.

-- Leverage a cost-effective fundraising strategy.
+• Leverage a cost-effective fundraising strategy.
 The cost of online fundraising software can be fairly inexpensive, only requiring a small platform fee and processing fee.
 Plus, some solutions give your supporters the option of covering that processing fee, making it even more cost-effective.

-- Increase brand awareness.
+• Increase brand awareness.
 People will see that others are supporting your nonprofit online.
 Even if they don’t give right away, they’re more likely to remember your nonprofit in the future and potentially donate at another time.

-How to create an online fundraising strategy
+How to start fundraising online

 Determine your online fundraising budget

-Decide how much you’re willing to spend on your online fundraising strategy.
-To do this, start by reviewing your revenue goals for your online fundraising platforms.
+Review your revenue goals for your online fundraising platforms.
 Then, determine the amount you’re willing to spend to hit those goals and lead to a healthy return on investment (ROI).
 And remember: Every nonprofit budget is different, so be sure to stay within your means when you craft your online fundraising strategy.

 For example, let’s say you want to raise $100,000 in annual revenue through your online fundraising strategy.
 You might decide to allocate $10,000 for the necessary software and infrastructure to raise that funding.
 If that’s the case, your goal should be to raise $110,000 to hit that revenue goal while making up for your expenditures.

-Now it’s time to choose the software solutions that will facilitate your online fundraising efforts.
+Choose the software solutions that will facilitate your online fundraising efforts.
 Follow these steps to help you choose the right solution for your organization.

-- Purchase the solutions that meet your nonprofit’s needs.
+5. Purchase the solutions that meet your nonprofit’s needs.
 Then, create an implementation plan and timeline so you’re ready to go when it’s time to host your next fundraising campaigns and initiatives.

 Launch and promote fundraisers